 Opening hours 11.30am – 11pm (Mondays to Thursdays); 11.30am – 12 midnight (Fridays); 10am – 11pm (Saturdays and Sundays); open till 12 midnight on the eves of public holidays

-Almost every child in Singapore may have spent happy hours in Småland, IKEA’s free play area where children can frolic in an enchanted Swedish Forest while waiting for their parents to finish looking furniture with funny names.
+Almost every child in Singapore may have spent happy hours in Småland, IKEA’s free play area where children can frolic in an enchanted Swedish Forest while waiting for their parents to finish looking at furniture with funny names.
 But did you know that IKEA’s restaurants are also kid-friendly areas?
 Children (aged 4 to 12 years) who are Småles members get a free drink on every visit, discounts on selected children’s meals, and earn Småles dollars which can be redeemed for goodies in-store.
 The littliest ones are not left out: there are highchairs and cutlery, and free baby food* (*with any purchase at the IKEA Restaurant, dine-in only) for toddlers, and microwaves to warm up food for Baby.
 The nursing room and baby changing facilities are nearby as well.

 Where 317 Alexandra Road, Singapore 159965